sourcegraph/handbook/content/editing.md

   - **Note:** if there is an anchor tag in the link, the `.md` goes before the anchor tag, like `../support/support-workflow.md#support-workflow`.
 - **Disconnected page ([example](https://github.com/sourcegraph/about/runs/2975885844)):** `handbook/engineering/hiring/engineering-leadership.md: disconnected page (no inlinks from other pages)` means that the error is _not_ in the file `handbook/engineering/hiring/engineering-leadership.md`, but rather there are no pages in the handbook linking to this file page.
   - **Fix:** Determine if this page is still valuable, and if so, on which other handbook page to add a link to this page.
 If it's not obvious or you're not sure, you should post for help in #handbook and tag someone you think might know better (based on the content of the disconnected page).
+  - See [this section](#using-relative-paths-to-link-handbook-pages) to learn how to use relative paths to link Handbook pages.
+This helps us maintain links over time more easily than pasting a URL.

 ## Edit multiple files or add a new file

-To make edits to multiple files and submit all of the edits as a group to be reviewed together, you will follow a more complex process than when [editing a single file](#edit-a-single-file).
+To make edits to multiple files and submit all of the edits as a group to be reviewed together, you will follow a more complex process than when .
 This also is required for adding new files.

 > NOTE: These steps are not exhaustively documented.
 Please [ask for help](#how-to-get-help) as many times as you need to until you feel comfortable with this process.